Jaz Shelley: Oregon

-In her freshman season at Oregon, Shelley was a backup to Sabrina Ionescu and served as a three-point specialist.
+As a freshman at Oregon in 2019–20, Shelley was a backup to Sabrina Ionescu and served as a three-point specialist.
 On 16 December 2019, she made her first career start with Satou Sabally not playing.
-During the game, Shelley scored a career-high 32 points and set a program single-game record with 10 three-pointers in an 84–41 win over UC Riverside.
+During the game, Shelley scored a season-high 32 points and set a program single-game record with 10 three-pointers in an 84–41 win over UC Riverside.
 She helped Oregon win regular season and tournament championships in the Pac-12 Conference.
-Her team was among the favorites to win the 2020 NCAA tournament, which was canceled due to the COVID-19 pandemic.
-As a freshman, Shelley played in all 33 games, averaging 6.3 points, 1.5 assists and 1 rebound per game.
+Her team was among the favourites to win the 2020 NCAA tournament, which was canceled due to the COVID-19 pandemic.
+She played in all 33 games, averaging 6.3 points, 1.5 assists and 1 rebound per game.
 She was selected to the Pac-12 All-Freshman honorable mention.
 In May 2020, she was named Basketball Victoria Junior Female Athlete of the Year for her second time.

-In her sophomore season, Shelley was expected to replace Ionescu as a starting point guard but struggled in her new role, playing fewer minutes despite starting in half of her appearances.
+As a sophomore in 2020–21, Shelley was expected to replace Ionescu as a starting point guard but struggled in her new role, playing fewer minutes despite starting in half of her appearances.
 On 1 January 2021, Shelley scored a season-high 13 points in a 92–69 victory over USC.
-As a sophomore, she averaged 4 points, 1.9 assists and 1.7 rebounds per game.
+She averaged 4 points, 1.9 assists and 1.7 rebounds per game.
 After the season, Shelley entered the transfer portal.
 She made the decision because coaches and players with whom she had a close relationship had left the program.